 - Please do not put laptops in the book return chute.

 Fines and Replacement Charges

-- Overdue fines will be charged at the rate of $1.00 per hour.
+- Overdue fines will be charged at the rate of $5.00 per hour with no maximum.

-- Once a laptop is checked-out out to a patron, that patron will be responsible for the laptop, including the cost of replacement in the event of theft, loss, or damage of the laptop.
+- The borrower agrees to return the laptop equipment in the same order and condition as when received.
+The patron is responsible for the laptop, including the cost of replacement in the event of theft, loss, or damage and agrees to reimburse the university for the costs of repair or replacement.
 The replacement cost is $1,600.

 Other Important Notes